Law of Financial Services (11573.2)

 Required IT skills

 Students must be sufficiently capable in the use of computers to undertake legal research on the internet, and to provide written assignments.
-All students should have e-mail communication with the lecturer and the Faculty.
+All students should have e-mail communication with the unit convenor, tutor and the Faculty.
 You are also expected to have or gain the ability to use Canvas.

 No additional text required